Adaptive Design

 1. Transcript loading…

-Adaptive design is one method of ensuring webpages function on different-sized devices.
+Adaptive design is one method of ensuring webpages function on different-sized devices, which makes it a good option for mobile User Experience (UX) design.
 Designers might make differently-sized graphical user interfaces (GUIs) ranging from smartwatches to TVs.

 Adaptive design for websites uses multiple fixed layout sizes.
 The system detects the browser size and selects the most appropriate layout.